 Please contact [email protected] with any questions.

-The following resources are intended to assist manufacturers in understanding their registration and collection requirements.
+The following resources are intended to assist manufacturers in understanding requirements for registration, collection, and recycling or reuse.

 - Manufacturer Guide